What is the Pembrokeshire Style?

 How low is low enough?

-The angle of lay The angle between the laid stem and the earth bank is another much discussed element of hedgelaying styles.
+The angle between the laid stem and the earth bank is another much discussed element of hedgelaying styles.
 I've seen some angles attributed to the Pembrokeshire style, in my experience, the integrity matters more than adherence to an angle.

 To dead hedge or not